MAHALO FOR COMING!

 About the Tournament

-In the 1950s taʻape, toʻau, and roi were introduced to Hawaiʻi.
-Initially intended as a fishery opportunity, they have struggled to encourage much fishing pressure and have quickly been deemed as invasive amongst many fishers.
-Yet, taʻape and toʻau are excellent sources of seafood and are growing in popularity with chefs and fishers.
-While roi has been know to have higher concentrations of ciguatera in certain areas around Hawaiʻi, taʻape and toʻau pose fewer risks and are in fact a great opportunity for sustainable seafood.
+In the 1950s, taʻape, toʻau, and roi were introduced to Hawaiʻi.
+Initially intended to create new fishing opportunities, these species did not generate significant fishing pressure and have since been widely considered invasive by many fishers.
+Despite this, taʻape and toʻau are excellent sources of seafood and have been growing in popularity among both chefs and fishers.
+While roi has been known to contain higher concentrations of ciguatera in certain areas around Hawaiʻi, taʻape and toʻau generally pose fewer risks and represent a promising opportunity for sustainable seafood.

-This tournament is hosted in part by Mālama Maunalua - A non-profit organization committed to restoring the health of Maunalua Bay through habitat restoration, science and planning, and education and outreach.
+The tournament was hosted in part by Mālama Maunalua, a nonprofit organization committed to restoring the health of Maunalua Bay through habitat restoration, science and planning, and education and outreach.

 Eligible Species for the Tournament